idehsan/LearningPython/README.md

 # Python Basics
-We disscuss about these subjects in the basics of python:
+We disscuss about these subjects in the python basics:
 - Arithmetic Operators
 - String Basic Functions
 - Arrays